apache/commons-numbers/commons-numbers-core/README.md

  |                                                                      |
  +======================================================================+
 --->
-Apache Commons Numbers
+Apache Commons Numbers Core
 ===================

-The Apache Commons Numbers project provides number types and utilities.
+Basic utilities.

 Documentation
 -------------

 More information can be found on the [homepage](https://commons.apache.org/proper/commons-numbers).
 The [JavaDoc](https://commons.apache.org/proper/commons-numbers/javadocs/api-release) can be browsed.
-Questions related to the usage of Apache Commons Numbers should be posted to the [user mailing list][ml].
+Questions related to the usage of Apache Commons Numbers Core should be posted to the [user mailing list][ml].

 Where can I get the latest release?
 -----------------------------------